-Senior Advisement is also a part of every senior’s schedule.
-During that time, seniors apply for admission to three or more colleges of their choice, write and have all essays proofed for their college applications, have their letters of recommendation approved for that particular college or university, and apply for 36 scholarships.
+Senior capstone is a vital part of every senior’s schedule.
+During this class, seniors apply for admission to three or more colleges of their choice, write and have all essays proofed for their college applications, have their letters of recommendation approved for that particular college or university, and apply for 36 scholarships.

 The college application process is completed by Early Decision or Early Action deadlines in order for our seniors to receive the greatest financial award.
 The burden of this process is taken off parents and done by the guidance department.
 Everything has a deadline with a grade attached to it, so you no longer have to coerce or fight with your senior to complete this process.

-Banks of scholarships are emailed to parents and students each month to which they can apply.
-Students then select the scholarships to which they want to apply that are pertinent to their field of study and talents.
+Scholarship opportunities are emailed to parents and students each month to which they can apply for.
+Students select and apply to the scholarships that are pertinent to their field of study and talents.
 Last year (2015-16) the money raised in scholarships was over $2,265,832.00, which averaged $41,197.00 per senior.

-The College Prep course prepares students for those all-important steps as they leave the RCS hallways.
-We feel it is such an important class, that it is a graduation requirement.
+Our college preparatory course prepares students for those all-important steps as they leave the RCS hallways.
+We feel that it is an important class, which is why we have made it a graduation requirement.